The case for appealable algorithms

 Why are we talking about trustworthiness and opacity?

 Because many products that are algorithm-enabled struggle with these values.
-In 2021, the year succeeding the departed year of doom, our internet-dependent lives are heavily reliant on algorithms.
+In 2021, our internet-dependent lives are heavily reliant on algorithms.
 Algorithms are simply instructions that prescribe a series of steps for solving a particular problem.
 They can be good solutions or bad solutions.
 They can involve AI or they can be “dumb”.
 They can be efficient or so slow that they will never actually finish (at least not in your lifetime).
 Overall, algorithms make billions of decisions on a daily basis that affect our lives in ways that are both incredibly significant and remarkably unimportant.

 With such an increased scope of impact, you might naturally assume that software products that rely heavily on algorithms are mature.
 Mature in the sense that they offer customers a robust and thoughtful customer experience.
 If you bought a toaster from Best Buy that did nothing when you pressed down on it, you could conceivably return it and get your money back.
 Better still, you might get the luxury to choose another toaster for free.
 Such is the way in a capitalistic country where the customer has the power to speak to the manager to demand appropriate treatment.
 But if an algorithm makes a decision that affects your life in a profound way, but it makes a grave mistake, what can you, the customer do?
 Who do you call?
 To whom might you appeal?